DINOTICK-Dev/R2Northstar-Browser/README.md

-# R2Northstar Browser
+# Ion Server Browser
- Python-based server browser for Northstar

-# How to use
-Run main.py or download the exe in the releases tab Then simply run it!
+Gathers information about the Northstar server browser!
+Made entirely in Python, enjoy!